 And perhaps I shouldn’t.

 As much as I wanted to share something about herbs, hitting the “success” button on immunity boosting is as much about knowing how the herbs work together as knowing what they do.
-This is how the patriarch of Trilight Health explained it to me:
+This is how the patriarch of Trilight Health (a company I’ve loved and trusted for many years) explained it to me:

 If you’re curious, like I was, about why they have so many different formulas for cold and flu support, and oh my goodness how do you figure out what to order!? – then click on one and you’ll find a pretty doggone good answer right there.
 (Use the code KITCHEN10 for 10% off your order!)

 Our family has used Scout Out, usually just a little dose for the whole family when one of us gets sick and for the duration of the bug.
 As usual, it’s about impossible to really claim something “works” because who knows if you would have gotten that cold anyway or how bad it would have been without the product, but I can say that I have been pleasantly surprised that none of us have really been knocked down by a cold this fall, even though we’ve had some powerful bugs in the house.